Mahdi-Razi-Gandomani/flappy-bird-DQN/README.md

 ```

 The agent will:
-- Train for 3,000 episodes (may take several hours)
+- Train for 3,000 episodes
 - Print progress every episode showing the average score of the last 500 episodes
 - Display 5 test episodes with visualization after training completes